Monday, November 18, 2024

 What next for interest rates?

-Now the central bank is keeping a keen eye on disinflationary factors, such as any uptick in unemployment and stalling economic growth.
+Now the central bank is keeping a keen eye on inflation, but also looking out for any disinflationary factors, such as an uptick in unemployment or downturn in economic growth.

 Hedging their bets: Some borrowers are opting for two-year fixed rate deals in the hope that interest rates will have fallen by the time they come to refinance

-Fixed rates of any length also offer borrowers certainty over what their payments will be from month-to-month.
+Fixed rates of any length offer borrowers certainty over what their payments will be from month-to-month.

 If rates continue to fall, a tracker mortgage without an early repayment charge could put borrowers in a position to take advantage.